axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 There are a few key principles you have to know:
 - Custom Elements are **asynchronous**, which means
-   - they only render if their definition (JS) is ready
+   - they only render if their definition (JS) is ready - [CustomElementRegistry API](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry)
    - a child could render before it's parent
    - this leads to [**FOUC** (flash of unstyled content)](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)
    - in short - order of rendering is **non-deterministic**